 If the print is sticking to the underside of the screen, you can sometimes lessen the lift marks by raising the screen, pressing the print against the screen even more, and then pulling it off with a smooth motion.
-I just recently learned, though, not to try to stick down one that's only barely stuck on, because if it separates just as you touch it, it may shift position.
+Just don't try to stick down a print that's only barely stuck on, because if it separates just as you touch it, it may shift position.
 The result can be ink smearing onto the image from the inked part of the screen.